PipedreamHQ/docs/docs/connected-accounts/README.md

 <img alt="Search for app" width="350" src="./images/search-for-slack.png">
 </div>

-If you can't find the app you're looking for, we can add it for you.
-Please [reach out](/support/) and let us know.
+If you can't find the app you're looking for, we can [add it for you](#requesting-a-new-app-or-service).

 Selecting an app will present the same **Connect Account** button you'll see for actions.
 Clicking **Connect Account** will either initiate the OAuth flow for the target service, prompting you to authorize Pipedream to access your account, or present a modal for API key integrations that asks for the necessary keys.